gerhynes/python-notes/README.md

 # Python Notes

-Python is one of the most popular and flexible programming langauges, used for everything from basic scripting to machine learning.
+Python is one of the most popular and flexible programming languages, used for everything from basic scripting to machine learning.

 ## Numbers